Degree Programs: Master of Law in Environmental Law

 Students may also gain practical experience by participating in the Environmental Law & Justice Clinic and placements at local environmental organizations and governmental agencies.

-Students must take at least two (2) of the four (4) core courses listed below
+Students must take at least two (2) of the three (3) core courses listed below:

 - Environmental Law & Policy (3 units)

-- Public Natural Resources & Land Law (3 units)
+- California Environmental and Natural Resources Law (3 units)

 - Administrative Law